cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Alternate Key Recovery Mechanisms {#alternate-key-recovery}

 Client authentication material can be recovered in different ways.
+They MUST respect the requirements specified in {{deps-keyrec}}.
+However, they may augment the `Store()` and `Recover()` signatures for accommodation.

+In the following we outline an alternative key recovery mechanism.

+## Encrypted Private key {#keyrec-encrypted}

-In fact, the original definition of OPAQUE proposed to derive an encryption key from the OPRF output, use it to encrypt a generated or imported private key, and include the result in the envelope.
+The original definition of OPAQUE allows applications to import existing keys for the client.
+Here, the OPRF output is used to derive an encryption key, use it to encrypt a generated or imported private key, and include the result in the envelope.

-In the following we show how a future specification can define that method.
-Other methods MAY introduce alternate `InnerEnvelope` contents.

-## External Mode {#external-mode}

-This mode allows applications to import or generate keys for the client.
-This specification only imports the client's private key and internally recovers the corresponding public key.
-Implementations are free to import both, in which case the functions `FinalizeRequest()` and `Store()` must be adapted accordingly.

-The private-public keys (client_private_key, client_public_key) may be randomly generated (using a cryptographically secure pseudorandom number generator) for the account or provided by the calling client.
-Clients MUST NOT use the same key pair (client_private_key, client_public_key) for two different accounts.

-With the external key mode the `EnvelopeMode` value MUST be `external`, and the size `Ne` of the serialized `Envelope` is `Nn + Nm + Nsk`.

-An encryption key is generated from the hardened OPRF output and used to encrypt the client's private key, which is then stored encrypted in the `InnerEnvelope`.
-On key recovery, the client's public key is recovered using the private key.

 ~~~
 struct {